 Everything wants to be real and is doing the best it possibly can.
 Every thing is of the One and has potential for life, for what is there but life?
 How can not life come from life?
 Each thing that is designed has a blueprint, and that blueprint is devoted to ensuring it reach its potential.
 A margarine carton wants to be the best margarine carton it can be.
 Another term for ‘blueprint’ is ‘guardian angel’ or in the case of plants, ‘deva’.
 It is this intelligence that whispers ‘grow’ to the plant.

-Introduction: I started writing a note to my dear friend Tanya who I had thought to send a bottle of an elixir I made last year, and as I wrote I got more and more information coming through, more insights and understanding – ‘it’ didn’t want to stop so I let it continue and it turned itself into this blog.
+Introduction: I started writing a note to a dear friend who I had thought to send a bottle of an elixir I made last year, and as I wrote I got more and more information coming through, more insights and understanding – ‘it’ didn’t want to stop so I let it continue and it turned itself into this blog.
 I’ve made the photos large so they can easily be seen and tuned into, if you should so wish.

 New Growth – An elixir of Scots Pine Needles and Cone Harvested in May/June 2016 in Flagmount, Co Clare, Ireland